Snops Attack! Zombie Defense: Development

 60fps (which Walz achieved), as he strongly opposed the idea of it running at 30fps.
 Walz states that his biggest challenge during development was drawing and animating each and every sprite for Snops Attack! by himself, and describes it as an extremely "time consuming" process.
 Walz cites old-school shoot 'em ups such as Twin Cobra, Thunder Force, Soldier Blade and Blazing Lazers as large influences on him growing up.
 He is in particular, a huge fan of the shmups from the Toaplan era.

 Reception

 Snops Attack!
 Zombie Defense has been well received.
 The game ranked at number five on IndieGame.com's Top 10 Xbox Live Indie Games of 2012, noting that it stands among as one of the best (shmups) in its crowd.
+Retro Gamer gave the game a positive review saying: "It's a frantic, colourful offering that those with a penchant for bullets should check out."
 Snops Attack! has also developed a cult following in Japan, with it receiving coverage from Japanese video gaming magazine Gameside.